britram/taps-transports/draft-ietf-taps-transports.md

 TLS is commonly invoked using an API provided by packages such as OpenSSL, wolfSSL, or GnuTLS.
 Using such APIs entails the manipulation of several important abstractions, which fall into the following categories: long-term keys and algorithms, session state, and communications/connections.
-There may also be special APIs required to deal with time and/or random numbers, both of which are needed by a variety of encryption algorithms and protocols.

 Considerable care is required in the use of TLS APIs to ensure creation of a secure application.
 The programmer should have at least a basic understanding of encryption